heikkipora/tesla-slack/blogpost.md

 * How much juice is left in the battery and what is the expected range if I get the keys and hit the road now?
 * Is it connected to a high-powered charger at Q-Park?

-I decided to invest a couple of hours of my time one morning and coded a small 'Tesla-bot' for answering these questions automatically.
+I decided to invest a couple of hours of my time one morning and code a small 'Tesla-bot' that answers these questions automatically.
-It's implemented in javascript and Node.js and lives on [Heroku](http://heroku.com).
+It's implemented in javascript and Node.js and resides on [Heroku](http://heroku.com).

 Enter Slack
 -----

 ![](screenshot.png?raw=true)

-We rely heavily on [Slack](https://slack.com) for our internal real-time communication.
+We rely heavily on [Slack](https://slack.com) as our internal real-time communications medium.
 It seemed like a natural place to build a Tesla-bot for.
 Slack provides an easy-to-use [Outgoing WebHooks API](https://api.slack.com/) for integrating external services.

 Receiving and responding to messages tagged in Slack is as simple as handling a HTTP POST request: